JoshPattman/goevo/README.md

 <img src="README_ASSETS/example_1.png" width="400">

 ### Pruning Synapses
 One way to prevent the networks getting too big is to prune synapses (delete synapses).
-Pruning will remove the given synapse then remove all neurons and synapses that become redundant due to the pruning.
+Pruning will remove the given synapse, then remove all neurons and synapses that become redundant due to the pruning.
 ```go
 // Prune the synapse that connects the hidden neuron to the output neuron.
 This makes the hidden neuron nedundant so it is therefor removed too, along with its other synapses.
 genotypePrunedA := goevo.NewGenotypeCopy(genotype)